Ulterius/server/README.md

-# Strike Task Manager
+# Ulteris

 ![images](http://i.andrew.im/12bruk.png)

 ### What is it?

-Strike Task Manager is an application that allows you to manipulate processes on your windows based HTPC.
-This includes restarting, killing, starting and priority changes.
+Ulteris is an application that allows you to manipulate processes on your computer, this includes restarting, killing, starting and priority changes.

 This software is under development

-### TODO
+### ROAD MAP

-- [ ] An actual control panel

-- [ ] Configureable (Settings, ports, etc)

-- [ ] RESTFUL Server API
+- [ ] Build a solid frontend

-- [ ] Replicate Windows Task Manager completely (service management, graphs, usage, startup, etc)
+- [ ] Linux/Mac Support

 ### Contact